sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/conditional-rendering-react/README.md

   * If it's true, it renders the JSX element `<span className="alert badge">Overdue!</span>`
   * If it's false, it renders nothing

-You can also use this technique render different content in each case:
+You can also use a variation on this technique with ternaries to render different content in each case:

 ```jsx
 const BookListingWithDaysRemaining = ({ title, daysRemaining }) => {